-OR, buy my Artist’s Short Licensing Agreement Template PACKAGE, which gives you a template to work with and is a great start for an artist just getting into licensing, who isn’t ready to spend the money on having an attorney draw up one for them.
+OR, buy the Artist’s Short Licensing Agreement Template PACKAGE, which gives you a template to work with and is a great start for an artist just getting into licensing, who isn’t ready to spend the money on having an attorney draw up one for them.

 If you have ANY deal-making or contract questions AT ALL, ask me in the comments please.
 I’ll do my best to answer.

 PS: I provide consulting for artists and I specialize in deal-making and navigating art licensing.
 For more information, click on my consulting page.